Dr. Melanie Joy and the Challenge of Male Veganism

 Of course, Dr. Joy may counter that too much compromise is just another example of carnism dictating the narrative and forcing vegans to adjust their behavior to that of the dominant culture, rather than the other way around.
 Why is it always the vegan that has to accommodate and not the other way around?

-There's some truth to this assertion, and asking for some accommodation from friends and loved ones is reasonable.
+Fair enough, and asking for some accommodation from friends and loved ones is reasonable.
 But that works both ways.
 Vegans are only around 1% of the population (vegans and vegetarians together, depending on the poll, comprise about 5-7% of the American population) and therefore are often at the mercy of the dominant culture.
 This unpleasant fact can put vegans on the defensive in social situations involving food.
 A solitary vegan participating in a Thanksgiving dinner with 10-15 non-vegan family members can only realistically expect so much compromise.

-However, my criticisms above should not diminish the value of what Dr. Joy is trying to do here, which is to find ways for vegans to get past certain psychological barriers in connecting with non-vegans.
+However, my criticisms above should not diminish the value of what Dr. Joy is trying to do here, which is finding ways for vegans to get past certain psychological barriers in connecting with non-vegans.
 Nor do I wish to make it sound like Dr. Joy is preaching a message lacking in compromise.
 In fact, the opposite is the case.

 She goes into great detail outlining all the ways vegans can compromise in their relationships without compromising core beliefs.
 Her recommendations on these fronts represent the most substantial parts of the book and can be applied by all vegans, from the most ideologically dedicated, to those like me merely aspiring to lead more vegan lives.